simonsobs/sotodlib/docs/site_pipeline.rst

 ``````````````````

 The results of ``finalize_focal_plane`` are stored in an HDF5 file containing
-a dataset with additional attributes.
-The dataset is made using the ``ResultSet``
+two datasets.
+The datasets are made using the ``ResultSet`` class and can be
-class and can be loaded back as such but the attributes require ``h5py``.
+loaded back as such but metadata stored as attributes require ``h5py``.

 The dataset is called ``focal_plane`` and contains three columns: